-If you’re puzzled how insurance companies determine your auto premium, you are not alone.
+If you’re puzzled about how insurance companies determine your auto premium, you are not alone.
 Insurers use multiple factors to determine your driving risk and how likely you are to file a claim.
-The lower your perceived risk, the lower your rates.
+Dive into this article to find out what those are!

 Let’s take a look at some of key elements that affect your car insurance rates — and the steps you can take to lower them.